arsduo/koala/readme.md

 * Lightweight: Koala should be as light and simple as Facebook’s own libraries, providing API accessors and returning simple JSON.
 * Fast: Koala should, out of the box, be quick.
 Out of the box, we use Facebook's faster read-only servers when possible and if available, the Typhoeus gem to make snappy Facebook requests.
 Of course, that brings us to our next topic:
 * Flexible: Koala should be useful to everyone, regardless of their current configuration.
-We support JRuby, Rubinius, and REE as well as vanilla Ruby (1.8.7, 1.9.2, 1.9.3, and 2.0.0), and use the Faraday library to provide complete flexibility over how HTTP requests are made.
+We support all currently-supported Ruby versions (MRI 2.1-2.4) and Koala should work on JRuby and Rubinius.
 * Tested: Koala should have complete test coverage, so you can rely on it.
 Our test coverage is complete and can be run against either mocked responses or the live Facebook servers; we're also on [Travis CI](http://travis-ci.org/arsduo/koala/).

 **Found a bug?
 Interested in contributing?** Check out the Maintenance section below!